Flobb212/www.peloozoid.co.uk/index.md

 ## Team Manager and Lead Programmer
 Rallies the troops
 Tracks project progress
-In charge of project programing
+In charge of project programming
 Has the final say